 In 1609, he completed his own version of the telescope (then known as spyglass), which was discovered a year before.
 Soon, with his telescope, Galileo made close observations of the moon.
 It was the beginning of observational astronomy.

-A year later, he identified Jupiter’s four largest moons, which was earlier thought as fixed stars.
-He subsequently studied phases of planet Venus, which helped further his support of Copernican heliocentrism.
+A year later, he identified Jupiter’s four largest moons, which were earlier thought of as fixed stars.
+He subsequently studied the phases of the planet Venus, which helped further his support of Copernican heliocentrism.

 Do you know: Around the same time, a German astronomer Simon Marius independently discovered the four Jovian satellites.
 Their respective mythological names; Io, Europa, Callisto, and Ganymede, are those given by Marius.